-- 1. The forward link as previously describe for re-generative ranging can be used. - a.
-The User would still need to correlate and de-spread the command data. - b.
-The User would not correlate the range channel, but would use it for the return link. - 2.
-A modified forward link where the command data is not spread, and the power ratio is 1:1. - 3.
+- $\underline{\text{b.
+The User still need to correlate and de-demodulates spread}} \ \ \underline{\text{command data.}}$ - c.
+The User does not correlate the range, Q channel, but demodulates it and use it for the return link. - A modified forward link where the command data is not spread, and the power ratio is 1:1. - 2.
 A forward link where there is only a ranging pattern, BPSK modulated on the carrier.

-All of these options still allow for CDMA since they all include the PN 18 range pattern, and many patterns are available to CCSDS agencies that have good cross correlation properties.
+All of tThese options still allow for CDMA since they all include a PN 18 range pattern, and many patterns that have good cross correlation properties are available to CCSDS agencies.